3B series computers: 3B high-availability processors

 The processor was re-engineered and renamed in 1992 as the 3B21D.
 It is still in use As of 2023 as a component of Nokia products such as the 2STP signal transfer point and the 4ESS and 5ESS switches, which Nokia inherited from AT&T spin-off Lucent Technologies.

 Minicomputers

 3B20S

-The 3B20S (simplex) was developed at Bell Labs and produced by WECo in 1982 for general purpose internal Bell System use.
+The 3B20S (simplex) was developed at Bell Labs and produced by Western Electric in 1982 for general purpose internal Bell System use.
 The 3B20S has hardware similar to the 3B20D, but one unit instead of two.
 The machine is approximately the size of a large refrigerator, requiring a minimum of 170 square feet floor space.
 It was in use at the 1984 Summer Olympics, where around twelve 3B20S served the email requirements of the Electronic Messaging System, which was built to replace the man-based messaging system of earlier Olympiads.
 The system connected around 1800 user terminals and 200 printers.
 The 3B20A is an enhanced version of the 3B20S, adding in a second processing unit working in parallel as a multiprocessor unit.